rwngallego/healthcheck/docs/design.md

 - Workers: They're in charge of performing HTTP requests to the services and produce events with their status.
 There will be a queue of services to check.
-- Push Service: They will receive events from the event bus and communicate with the Browsers through a socket connection.
+- Push Service (Extra): They will receive events from the event bus and communicate with the Browsers through a socket connection.
 In the case of Vertx, that communication can be done by using the Event bus.